Loskir/grammy-views/readme.md

 ### View

-A class that represents an isolated stage of the interface with its own view (`render` function) and handlers (local of global).
+A class that represents an isolated stage of the interface with its own view (rendered with `onRender` middleware) and handlers (local of global).
 (Similar to BaseScene in Telegraf)

 ```ts
 const SomeView = createView("some-view");